MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/internet-macros-blocked.md

 ## Additional information

-### Mark of the Web (MOTW) and Trusted Documents
+### Mark of the Web and Trusted Documents

-When a file is downloaded to a device running Windows, a Mark of the Web (MOTW) attribute is added to the file, identifying its source as being from the internet.
-Currently, when a user opens a file with the Mark of the Web (MOTW) attribute, a **SECURITY WARNING** banner appears, with an **Enable content** button.
+When a file is downloaded to a device running Windows, Mark of the Web is added to the file, identifying its source as being from the internet.
+Currently, when a user opens a file with Mark of the Web, a **SECURITY WARNING** banner appears, with an **Enable content** button.
 If the user selects **Enable content**, the file is considered a Trusted Document and macros are allowed to run.
 The macros will continue to run even after the change of default behavior to block macros in files from the internet is implemented, because the file is still considered a Trusted Document.

 After the change of default behavior to block macros in files from the internet, users will see a different banner the first time they open a file with macros from the internet.
 This **SECURITY RISK** banner doesn't have the option to **Enable content**.
-But users will be able to go to the Properties dialog for the file, and select **Unblock**, which will remove the Mark of the Web (MOTW) attribute from the file and allow the macros to run, as long as no policy or Trust Center setting is blocking.
+But users will be able to go to the Properties dialog for the file, and select **Unblock**, which will remove Mark of the Web from the file and allow the macros to run, as long as no policy or Trust Center setting is blocking.

 ![File properties dialog showing the choice to unblock](../images/security/vba-unblock-file-properties.PNG)

 ### Trusted Locations

-Saving files from the internet to a Trusted Location ignores the check for the Mark of the Web (MOTW) attribute and opens with VBA macros enabled.
+Saving files from the internet to a Trusted Location ignores the check for Mark of the Web and opens with VBA macros enabled.
 For example, a line of business application could send reports with macros on a recurring basis.
 If files with macros are saved to a Trusted Location, users won't need to go to the Properties for the file and select **Unblock** to allow the macros to run.
 Trusted Locations should be managed carefully and used sparingly.
 For more information, see [Trusted Locations for Office files](trusted-locations.md).

 ### Files on OneDrive or SharePoint

-- If a user downloads a file on OneDrive or SharePoint by using a web browser, the configuration of the Windows internet security zone (**Control Panel** > **Internet Options** > **Security**) will determine whether the browser sets the Mark of the Web (MOTW) attribute.
-For example, Microsoft Edge sets the Mark of the Web (MOTW) attribute on a file if it's determined to be from the Internet zone.
+- If a user downloads a file on OneDrive or SharePoint by using a web browser, the configuration of the Windows internet security zone (**Control Panel** > **Internet Options** > **Security**) will determine whether the browser sets Mark of the Web.
+For example, Microsoft Edge sets Mark of the Web on a file if it's determined to be from the Internet zone.

-- If a user selects **Open in Desktop App** in a file opened from the OneDrive website or from a SharePoint site (including a site used by a Teams channel), then the file won't have the Mark of the Web (MOTW) attribute.
+- If a user selects **Open in Desktop App** in a file opened from the OneDrive website or from a SharePoint site (including a site used by a Teams channel), then the file won't have Mark of the Web.

-- If a user has the OneDrive sync client running and the sync client downloads a file, then the file won't have the Mark of the Web (MOTW) attribute.
+- If a user has the OneDrive sync client running and the sync client downloads a file, then the file won't have Mark of the Web.

-- Files that are in Windows known folders (Desktop, Documents, Pictures, Screenshots, and Camera Roll), and are synced to OneDrive, don't have the Mark of the Web (MOTW) attribute.
+- Files that are in Windows known folders (Desktop, Documents, Pictures, Screenshots, and Camera Roll), and are synced to OneDrive, don't have Mark of the Web.

 - If you have a group of users, such as the Finance department, that need to use files from OneDrive or SharePoint without macros being blocked, here are some possible options: